author

 1801–1876

-Best known for bringing Arabic literature and everyday Egyptian life to English readers, this British scholar combined close observation with years of language study.
-His books still stand out for their detail, especially his translation of The Thousand and One Nights and his long-running Arabic-English Lexicon.
+Best known for bringing Arabic literature and Egyptian life to English readers, this 19th-century scholar combined close observation with years of language study.
+His books on Egypt, the Arabian Nights, and Arabic lexicography remained influential long after his lifetime.

-Those experiences shaped two of his most influential books: An Account of the Manners and Customs of the Modern Egyptians, a vivid study of Egyptian society, and his translation of The Thousand and One Nights.
-He also devoted many years to compiling the Arabic-English Lexicon, a major dictionary of classical Arabic that remained unfinished at his death in 1876 but became one of his most lasting scholarly achievements.
+He is especially remembered for Manners and Customs of the Modern Egyptians, a vivid account of Egyptian society, as well as for his English translation of One Thousand and One Nights.
+He also produced Selections from the Kur-án and devoted many years to his monumental Arabic-English Lexicon, a major scholarly reference work.